bootstrapdisruptive/S3TemplateEngine/README.md

 **This project is for you, if** you want to manually create HTML and benefit from low-cost serverless computing but still want to:
  * Reuse code snippets (like header or navigation)
  * Use a CMS for updating your content
  * Automatically create pages dynamically (like an individual page for each article you put in a system, rather than an SEO unfriendly AJAX load of content on a generic page)
  * Have a pipeline that optimizes/minifies your code output

 ## Support<a name="Support"></a>
 If you want to support this project by buying me a tea (I'm not into coffee ;-) ), feel free: https://ko-fi.com/hokcomics [![61e11d430afb112ea33c3aa5_Button-1](https://user-images.githubusercontent.com/100029932/174646264-edec5c8c-420b-4e54-88a7-a8dd9871ff1e.png)](https://ko-fi.com/hokcomics)

 If you need support, found a bug or want to donate a pull request, feel free to contact me via github.

+## Known non-intuitive behaviour<a name="Bugs"></a>
+ * When you updateyour content (by changing the temnplante files or Webiny items), your changes will not instantly appear on your website URL.
+The reason for that is, that, if you set up everything as descibed below, your Domain routes to CloudFront, and CloudFront caches files.
+I recommend using your S3 bucket (https://<your environment (as enetred in cloudformation)>-website-<you website name (as enetred in cloudformation)>.s3.<your region, as choosen in AWS>.amazonaws.com/index.html) for preview and using the "invalidation" ffeature of cloudfront once you are happy with your changes.

 ## Concept<a name="Concept"></a>
 S3TemplateEngine uses serverless technologies (S3, Lambda, DynamoDB, Cloudformation) to provide a straightforward but powerful template language.